-Families love cruising to the Caribbean!
+Families love cruising to the Caribbean! it's the perfect family vacation destination any time of year.
 Crystal clear water in a million shades of blue, sun drenched, powder white beaches, diverse cultures, incredible adventures and delicious foods.
 What's not to love?

 A family cruise to the Caribbean is the type of vacation experience that can be as fast paced or as laid back as you choose.
 A family cruise allows your family to conveniently travel and discover many different destinations and ports of call and only unpack once.
 Discover new places for future vacations when you can go back and explore in depth.
 Family friendly cruise ships are full of features and activities that will appeal to every member of the family regardless of age or interests.
 Seriously, when was the last time you got everyone in the family to agree?